Virtual teams and flexible work hours have been the saving grace in the face of COVID-19 and its impact on how we function as a society.

 In this article, we will discuss the true implications of having a remote working environment driven by virtual teams and their flexible work hours.
 Our goal is to give you a complete picture by highlighting both the advantages and the disadvantages of the same.
 By the end, we will try to answer the question of the moment: Are virtual teams and flexible work hours a boon or bane?
 So, let’s begin.

 The cost of living through a global pandemic is to witness and adapt to rapid changes that occur all around us.
-The requirement to evolve day-to-day processes for matching the needs and situational demands of a disease-ravaged world has never been more immediate and daunting in the last many decades.
+The requirement to evolve day-to-day processes to match the needs and situational demands of a disease-ravaged world has never been more immediate and daunting in the last many decades.

 When we talk about these daily processes, wage work and the working population, the bread-earners, have been the worst victims of the disruptions galore.
 Some have not been fortunate enough to continue making enough, or any money, to support themselves and their families, like many workers in the manufacturing, oil & gas, automotive, travel, and other physical labor-intensive industries.

-In this regard, the IT and ECommerce sectors have remained relatively unscathed.
-The reason for this is the undercurrents and silent(mostly) reckonings, over the last few years, of shifting to remote working environments in the future.
+In this regard, the IT and e-commerce sectors have remained relatively unscathed.
+The reason for this is the undercurrents and silent(mostly) reckonings, over the last few years, of shifting to remote working and hybrid work environments in the future.
 Unfortunately, that future they would often discuss came sooner than expected, and that too because of a deadly disease.